Create and deploy a Lambda Function in Node.js with AWS CDK

 cdk synth

-This command will output the CloudFormation stack to be created in the console.
+This command will output the CloudFormation stack to be created in the console and generate a folder named "cdk.out" containing the template and the assets files.

-This command will create a stack that includes resources used for the toolkit's operation, like an S3 bucket to store templates and assets during the deployment process.
+This action creates a CloudFormation stack that includes resources used for the toolkit's operation, like an S3 bucket to store templates and assets during deployment.

 cdk bootstrap